richmondu/libfaceid/README.md

 One of the use cases of face recognition is for security identity authentication.
 This is a convenience feature to authenticate with system using one's face instead of inputting passcode or fingerprint scanning.

 [Apple's Face ID technology](https://support.apple.com/en-us/HT208109) will be used as baseline in identity authentication use case of face recognition.
-Refer to this [white paper](https://www.apple.com/business/site/docs/FaceID_Security_Guide.pdf)
+Refer to this [white paper](https://www.apple.com/business/site/docs/FaceID_Security_Guide.pdf)  for more information.

 #### Face Enrollment